dajoen/dotfiles/dot_config/zsh/dot_zim/modules/input/README.md

     than the next.
   * CTRL-X CTRL-E edits the command line with an external editor.

+If the `zsh-users/zsh-history-substring-search` module is defined, which should be done at the bottom of your `~/.zimrc`, after the `zsh-users/zsh-syntax-highlighting` module, then this module will do a deferred binding of the following keys:

+  * UP or CTRL-P selects the previous command that contains what was typed.
+  * DOWN or CTRL-N selects the next command that contains what was typed.

 Settings
 --------

-This module also provides double-dot parent directory expansion.
-It can be enabled with:
+This module also provides double-dot parent directory expansion, which will turn a `.` typed after `..` into `/..` (e.g. `....` into `../../..`) so you don't need to type too many slashes and dots.
+Conversely, it will contract the last expansion when BACKSPACE is typed (e.g. `../../..`BACKSPACE into `../..`).
+It's disabled by default and can be enabled by adding:

     zstyle ':zim:input' double-dot-expand yes

-in your `~/.zshrc` before where the module is initialized.
+to your `~/.zshrc` before the module is initialized.